 Australia uses access to the labour market to compete with other countries for students.
-In 2008, Australia removed the need for students to apply for a separate work visa.
+In 2008, Australia for students to apply for a separate work visa.
 International students have been able to work 20 hours a week.
 That limit has now been lifted until at least April 2022.

 The need to temporarily loosen work restrictions shows it is not just universities that rely on international students.
 Many Australians will benefit from their labour.

 In welcoming international students back to the country, it is important to ensure their rights are protected.
-These students can be particularly vulnerable to exploitation in the workplace.
-Current visa arrangements can encourage international students to cycle through cheap courses so they can stay in Australia.
+These students can be to exploitation in the workplace.
+Current visa arrangements can encourage international students to cycle so they can stay in Australia.

 As international education recovers, a better understanding of the link between international education, migration and employment can help inform policy that protects everyone’s interests in the sector.